Ram81/ram81.github.io/index.md

 # News

+- [Jan 2024] Preprint of our paper [Seeing the Unseen](https://arxiv.org/abs/2401.07770) is out on arXiv!
+- [Sep 2023] Serving as a reviewer for ICLR and ICML 2024!
 - [Aug 2023] Started PhD in CS at [Georgia Tech](https://www.gatech.edu/)!
 - [May 2023] Started as a Research Intern at [Allen Institute of AI (AI2)](https://allenai.org/)!
 - [Apr 2023] Accepted Georgia Tech CS PhD program offer!